 Based upon the reviews and discussions referred to above, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2000 to be filed with the Securities and Exchange Commission.

-By the Audit Committee: Charles B. Benenson Paul J. Fribourg Gloria R. Scott executive officers of the Company as of December 31, 2000 (the "Named Executive Officers"), for services in all capacities to the Company and its subsidiaries.
+By the Audit Committee: Charles B. Benenson Paul J. Fribourg Gloria R. Scott

 EXECUTIVE COMPENSATION